delta-exchange/slate-global/source/includes/_changelog.md

 ## 18.10.2024
 1. Added clickable links to the corresponding API response json schemas under some API "Responses" table.
 Updated some schemas to match the response.
 (This is a documentation fix, no changes in API)
-2. Added "Testnet-India" REST and Websocket host endpoints.
+2. Added "Testnet" REST and Websocket host endpoints.
 3. Changed "Rate Limits" description and added an example.